Make a test payment

 }

-Testing refund for cash and bank transfer
+Refund for cash and bank transfer

-To test other statuses you can use the below PATCH method to force a refund to update to another status (SUCCESS, REJECTED, or CANCELLED).
-Then you will be able to receive a refund notification.
+To test other statuses, you can use the below PATCH method to force a refund to update to another status (SUCCESS, REJECTED, or CANCELLED).
+Then, you will be able to receive a refund notification.

 Example request